 BROOKE GLADSTONE: Is there any way that this can be avoided?

 NEDA SOLTANI: Social networks are an indispensable part of modern life, so you cannot get life to a pre-social networking era anymore.
 But what always surprises me is how carelessly and how recklessly the data that comes out of these social networking systems, like Facebook, like Twitter, are being used by very, very professional journalists.
 There are such times that you start doubting media, in general.

 NEDA SOLTANI: [LAUGHS]

 NEDA SOLTANI: Yes, they do.
-In one of their recent reactions, they claimed that Neda Agha-Soltan was alive and [LAUGHS] she was living in Germany, which is me!
+They claim that Neda Agha-Soltan was alive and [LAUGHS] she was living in Germany, which is me.